Generosity: A Dangerous Act

 “No one has ever become poor by giving.” — Seneca

 Yes, I put that there twice.
-Two different people.
-Two different centuries.
-Two different realities.
+Two different people in two different centuries with two different realities.
 A Stoic philosopher and statesman, and a young Jewish girl persecuted by the state.
 Yet they converge on the same idea.
 No one becomes poor by giving.
+That alone should make us pause.

 Generosity seems like a radical act.
-If you read popular books like Influence by Influence by Robert Cialdini or How to Win Friends & Influence People by Dale Carnegie, reciprocity is presented as a foundational human principle.
+If you read popular books like Influence by Robert Cialdini or How to Win Friends & Influence People by Dale Carnegie, reciprocity is presented as a foundational human principle.
 In Debt: The First 5,000 Years by David Graeber, entire civilizations are traced through systems of debt and exchange.

 Reciprocity is not evil.
-It is foundational.
-Trade, contracts, credit systems, social bonds, even trust depend on some expectation of mutual exchange.
+It seems foundational because of the necessity within in activities like trade contracts, credit systems, social bonds, even trust depend on some expectation of mutual exchange.
+Civilization literally runs on reciprocity.
+So this is not an argument against reciprocity.
+But I believe generosity should replace it as the default.

 What Is Generosity?